Vital-Fernandez/lime/docs/source/tutorials/3_CompleteSpec.rst

     lime.save_line_log(gp_spec.log, './sample_data/gp121903_linelog.xls')

 .. note::
-   The file extension determines file type the line log will be save as.
+   The file extension determines the output file type.
 In the case of ``.fits`` and ``.xlsx`` files if you do not specify the page name, the default value is 'LINESLOG'.
 This will overwrite the data if the 'LINESLOG' page is already on the file.